 - CALDEIRA, F[rancis] X[avier], Necropolitan Ephemera (1953).
 A collection of poetry by the translator of V. M. Straka’s novels.

 - CRABTREE, Avery, Tennants in America, a prosopographic appreciation (2000).
 A very limited edition history [copies in the single digits] of the Tennant family from their ignominious origin on Sark in the Channel Islands to the Millennium.
 Crabtree is a pseudonym.
 To date, there is no evidence that the book has ever circulated, let alone been touched.
-Indeed, it was never intended for circulation beyond the family.
+Indeed, it was never intended for circulation beyond the family — there being little danger of that happening.

 - DA VINCI, LIONARDO, Notes on Modern Engineering.